ioos/ioos-sos-compliance-tests/README.md

 A set of CTL ([compliance test language](http://portal.opengeospatial.org/files/?artifact_id=33085)) files and utility scripts to test IOOS SOS implementations.

 Still very much a work in progress.
 All GetCapabilities tests have been implemented.
-DesribeSensor and GetObservation still need a lot of work.
+DescribeSensor and GetObservation still need a lot of work.

 See [list of covered tests](covered_tests.txt) for implementation converage.
 See [full test list](https://github.com/abirger/documentation-in-markdown/blob/master/testing/sos_test_list_github_notoc_summary.md) for the full list of IOOS SOS tests.